chencyc123/sts4/Live-Application-Information.md

 ### Live Active Profiles Information

 Hovering over a `@Profile` will show wich profiles are currently active in running boot applications.
-Additionally, the names of the profiles inside the annotation parameters will be highlighted or not, dependending on whether that profile is active
+Additionally, the names of the profiles inside the annotation parameters will be highlighted, dependending on whether that specific profile is active.

 [[/images/screenshot-live-hover-profiles.png|Profile Live Hover]]